 - – Detailed list of all maintenance work performed.

-- – Clear documentation of defects with recommended actions.
+- – Clear documentation of defects with recommendations for action.

 Case Studies: Best Practices in Implementing Operator Responsibility